deepfence/terraform-aws-cloud-scanner/examples/organizational/deploy-with-member-account-read-write-access-creation/README.md

     - by default, we suggest using an assumeRole to the [AWS created default role `OrganizationAccountAccessRole`](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html)
         - if this role does not exist provide input var `organizational_member_default_admin_role` with the role

-- **Cloud compliance scanner workload member account**
+- **Deepfence cloud scanner workload member account**
     - A role `deepfence-cloud-scanner-organizational-ECSTaskRole` will be used to define its permissions
-        - used by Cloud compliance scanner to assumeRole on management account `deepfence-cloud-scanner_mgmt-acc-role` and other organizations `OrganizationAccountAccessRole`
+        - used by Deepfence cloud scanner to assumeRole on management account `deepfence-cloud-scanner_mgmt-acc-role` and other organizations `OrganizationAccountAccessRole`

 ## Usage
 Copy the code below and paste it into a .tf file on your local machine.